cjneely10/cjneely10.github.io/_posts/2019-10-18-MetaSanity-Adding-Additional-Analyses.md

 Finally, we assign qualities to our data.
 Each portion of the `if` statement refers to one of the Bowers quality assignments.

-As I mentioned at the beginning of this blog, our goal is to update the underlying database with an additional column (the quality scores), and we wish to adjust any incomplete genomes to change their **PhyloSanity**-determined `is_complete` value to reflect their newly determined status.
+As I mentioned at the beginning of this blog, our goal is to update the underlying database with an additional column (the quality labels), and we wish to adjust any incomplete genomes to change their **PhyloSanity**-determined `is_complete` value to reflect their newly determined status.

-The `RecordList` class handles changes to the existing architecture; but, if we want to add additional column data, we must incorporate a `DataTable`.
-In each portion of the `if` statement, we directly assign a genome's corresponding quality score to the `DataTable`, as if it were a dictionary.
+The `RecordList` class handles changes to the existing architecture; but, if we want to add additional column data, we must incorporate a `UpdateData`.
+In each portion of the `if` statement, we directly assign a genome's corresponding quality score to the `UpdateData`, as if it were a dictionary.
 In the `else` portion of the `if` block, we access the `RecordList` object and change its existing `is_complete` value.

 Part 3 - Saving data and wrapping up
 ------